 In the medical setting, Melissa has extensive experience in the treatment and identification of swallowing and feeding disorders.
 Melissa has experience working with adults post-stroke, TBI,

 tracheostomy, or other acquired neurological diagnoses.
-She actively completes instrumental exams to assist in diagnosing dysphagia including Modified Barium Swallow Studies and Fiberoptic Endoscopic Evaluation of Swallowing.
+She actively completes effective classes, instrumental exams to assist in diagnosing dysphagia including Modified Barium Swallow Studies and Fiberoptic Endoscopic Evaluation of Swallowing.

 Melissa’s therapeutic philosophy is individual, evidence-based practice to help children and adults reach their fullest communicative potential and nutritional needs.
 She is passionate about her field of